If you are a brand owner seeking to obtain trademark registration for your advertising slogan, keep this in mind:

 We recommend that you use a distinctive font or color to highlight the slogan and that the ™ trademark notice designation be next to it.
 Of course, once it’s registered, you get to place the ®.
 That is, if it’s a federal trademark registration.
 Slogans for goods or products should be placed directly on product packaging and set apart in a distinctive font or color.
 Whereas slogans for services should be used prominently in promotional materials.

 Obtaining trademark registration for a slogan can be complicated for any inexperienced trademark applicant or even for a lawyer.
-To do it right and have a good shot at obtaining that trademark registration, consult with a trademark attorney to make sure that your slogan isn’t already in use, that your slogan qualifies for trademark registration and that you are using your slogan in the precise way that it needs to be used.
+To do it right and have a good shot at obtaining that trademark registration, consult with a trademark attorney.
+An experienced trademark attorney will make sure that your slogan isn’t already in use, that your slogan qualifies for trademark registration and that you are using your slogan in the precise way that it needs to be used.
+Solid Rep attorneys have successfully registered slogans for clients.
+Contact us here.